RekerLab/ActiveDelta/README.md

 ### Code

-Python code for evaluating ActiveDelta and traditional models based on their ability to predict potency differences between two molecules, identify the most potent lead in external test sets, and perform exploitative active learning.
+Python code for evaluating ActiveDelta and traditional models based on their ability to identify the most potent leads during exploitative active learning.

 ### Datasets